PSI master's program

 Two phases of coursework and a short research project make up PSI, advancing:

-- Core topics – foundational graduate-level subjects including quantum theory, general relativity, quantum field theory, statistical physics, and condensed matter.
+- Core topics – foundational graduate-level subjects including quantum theory, general relativity, quantum field theory, and statistical physics.

 - Elective courses – modern topics from fields such as cosmology, particle physics, gravitational physics, string theory, quantum information and condensed matter, and cutting-edge research topics from various specialized fields.